5 Amplifier circuits

 For a CBC, rin is low and rout is high: the circuit acts like a “current-in-current-out” amplifier.

-The MOS equivalent of the CBC is called a common-gate circuit, CGC, and is shown in Figure 5.5.
-Its input resistance, voltage gain and output resistance will now be derived using Figure 5.5c:
+The MOS equivalent of the CBC is called a common-gate circuit, CGC; an implementation with an NMOS transistor shown in Figure 5.5.
+Its input resistance, voltage gain and output resistance will now be derived using Figure 5.5b:

 pict

-Figure 5.5: CGC and its small-signal equivalent circuit
+Figure 5.5: A common gate circuit and its small-signal equivalent circuit

 The small-signal input resistance of the circuit can be calculated using e.g. the brute force method.
 Driving the output with a voltage source and setting the input signal source to zero: